Four Gates Pagoda: Interior

-The head of one of the four Buddha statues in the pagoda, the Akshobhya Buddha seated on the east wall, was sawed off and stolen in 1997.
-The head came eventually into the possession of a group of business people from Taiwan, who presented it to Dharma Drum Mountain Foundation in Beitou, Taipei, to be exhibited in the foundation's Museum of Buddhist History and Culture.
-After the origin of the head was determined, it was returned to its original location in 2002.

 Surroundings

 Next to the pagoda stands an ancient pine tree known as the "Nine-tip Pine" (九顶松 (jiǔ dǐng sōng)) or "Thousand Year Pine" since it is believed to be more than thousand years old.
 Two other pagodas dating from the Tang dynasty stand near the Four-Gates Pagoda: The Dragon-and-Tiger Pagoda and the Minor Dragon-and-Tiger Pagoda.